isoworg/CV-1/README.md

 ##[:email: Natalia Antonova](mailto:5555482@gmail.com)

 I am a Ukrainian living in London with a passion for problem solving.
 After working in architecture and design I decided to make a change  and start a new career as a developer.
-I'm looking forward to solving real problems and making a difference.
+I'm looking forward to solving real problems and making a difference in web development with an experienced team.

 ##Skills